keithbsmiley-other/emilysite/_posts/2021-11-15-Science-of-Meditation-part-three.md

 [^1]:	Carroll, Lewis, and Hugh Haughton. *Alice's Adventures in Wonderland ; and, through the Looking-Glass and What Alice Found There*.
 Barnes & Noble Books, 2003.

-	Picture from John Tenniel’s original illustration from above source.

 [^2]:	By the way, if you’re a doctor or pharmacologist and read this and have comments.
 Please share them with me!
 I truly want to understand.

 [^3]:	Seretonin can also be found in blood platelets and through the CNS, just in smaller numbers.